 Here are four ways to identify the goals that you really want.

-Relax!
 A “goal” is simply something which you’d like to do or achieve.
-It could be buying a house or a car, yes, but it could also be something which might matter to no-one in the world except you – perhaps your goal is to learn to bake cakes as good as the ones your grandma used to make.
+It could be buying a house or a car, yes, but it could also be something which might matter to no one in the world except you.

 Goals aren’t things that you feel you “should” do, and any good life coach will steer you away from goals that have been imposed upon you by other people.

-We all have natural interests and passions – things that we get really excited about (even though our friends and family might be bemused).
+We all have natural interests and passions.
+They are those things that we get really excited about, even though our friends and family might be bemused.
 Perhaps you absolutely love everything to do with baseball.
 Maybe you really enjoy playing the trombone.
 It could be anything!

 What goals arise from your interests?
 How could your hobbies become part of something bigger and more meaningful in your life?